Richard Z. Sirois

 Richard Z. Sirois (born 19 July 1956) is a French-speaking Canadian radio and television comedian.
 He was born in Matane, Quebec.
-His family moved with him to Montreal when he was six years old.
+His family moved to Montreal when he was six years old.

 Comedy

 Sirois was included in the lineups of Les Bleu Poudre and (until 1987) Rock et Belles Oreilles.
 Rock et Belles Oreilles started in 1981 as a radio show on Montreal-based French-speaking community radio station CIBL-FM 101.5 and evolved into a group of comedians who produced sketches for television and stage performances.
 Les Bleu Poudre hosted a TV show called 100 Limite on Télévision Quatre-Saisons from 1988 to 1992.
 Sirois cohosted a number of radio shows on CKOI-FM 96.9 in Montreal, including Les Midis Fous in the early 1990s with Mike Bossy, Anthony Kavanagh, François Massicotte, Pierre Verville and André Robitaille, and Les Cerveaux de l'info with the comedy duo Masked Avengers.
 He also hosted a syndicated radio program, Electric Avenue, which is produced by Kréaction Media and airs on francophone radio stations in Quebec and Ontario.